Launch an FTP site on Windows Server (Intra)

 - Use port 21

-This time, we will set up a connection by basic authentication, so create an account when connecting.
+Since you will set up a connection by basic authentication this time, create an account when connecting.
 You create a Windows user account.

 Right-click Users and select New User.

-Specifies the user name and password to use when connecting via FTP.
+Specifies the user name and password to use when connecting by FTP.

-Prevent users from logging on to Windows because they are only used with FTP connections.
+Prevents the user from logging on to Windows because the user you create will only be used for FTP connections.
 Double-click the user you created.

-Creates a folder to upload or download when connected via FTP.
-You create a physical folder in Windows.
+Create a folder to use for uploading or downloading when you connect by FTP.
+You create a Windows physical folder.

-Set permissions to allow ftp accounts to access files in folders.
-Open the folder properties that you want to use for FTP, and then click the Edit button from the Security tab.
+Set permissions so that the FTP account can access the files in the folder.
+Open the properties of the folder you want to use for FTP and click the Edit button from the Security tab.

-Specifies the account for FTP that you created.
-(I think that the server name in the figure is different, so replace it with the target server name)
+Specifies the account for the FTP that you created.
+(I think that the server name in the figure is different, so please replace it with the target server name)

-Select the account you registered and allow the "Change" permission.
+Select the registered account and allow the "Modify" permission.

-Just in case, make sure you have a file in place to make sure you're connected properly when you connect via FTP.
+Just in case, place a confirmation file to make sure you are connected properly when you connect by FTP.

 Install the FTP server role on Windows Server.